-ASAP Rocky arrested in connection with Los Angeles shooting
+A$AP Rocky arrested in connection with Los Angeles shooting

-The New York rapper ASAP Rocky was arrested Wednesday in Los Angeles on a charge of assault with a deadly weapon stemming from an alleged nonfatal shooting last year, the police said.
+The New York rapper A$AP Rocky was arrested Wednesday in Los Angeles on a charge of assault with a deadly weapon stemming from an alleged nonfatal shooting last year, the police said.

 The musician, whose real name is Rakim Mayers, 33, had just landed in Los Angeles after a private flight from Barbados along with his pregnant girlfriend, pop singer and fashion entrepreneur Rihanna.
 The trip had been extensively documented by celebrity media and paparazzi.